Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 When you GET this endpoint the Urchin server will return a hello message.
 This is useful for making sure the server is running, and reachable over the network.
 You can also use this in health check monitors.

+#### The `/test/{version}` Endpoint
+GET this endpoint to retrieve an application config for a specific version of the rules.

+This allows you test a version of the rules before applying them to an environment, making them live to application instances.
+When you GET the `/config` endpoint it will query the version of rules that applies to that query by looking at the machine name and environment name passed in the query.
+This endpoint gives you a way to test other versions of rules, not the one assigned to the machine's environment.

+If you omit the version number, then the current draft version of the rules will be tested.

 ### Rule Management REST Interface
 These endpoints are used by the management UI to allow the server configuration to be configured.
 You can also use these endpoints in your own software to query or modify the rules data.